janoschpreuss/wave-uc-dg-repro/README.md

 * downloading a `docker image` from `Zenodo` or `Docker Hub` which contains all dependencies and tools to run the application,
 * or installing the required software in a `conda` environment.

+The first option is very convenient on personal machines whereas the second option may be more suited for compute clusters on which one does not have admin rights.
+In fact, the 1D results shown in the article have obtained using the Docker image whereas the 3D results were obtained with the conda installation on a compute machine.

 ## Docker image

 ### Pulling the docker image from Docker Hub